directdemocracy-vote/doc/README.md

 This will increase the pressure on governments to respect the democratic choices expressed by their people.
 Ultimately this bottom-up initiative will enforce direct democracy everywhere in the world.

-directdemocracy.world is a decentralized system running on the internet and providing both public and anonymous voting systems.
+directdemocracy.world is a decentralized system running on the internet and providing a voting system relying on six components:

-## Public voting

-This simple system is relying on six components:

 1. citizen cards.
 2. endorsements.
 3. trusters.
 4. referendums.
-5. public votes.
+5. anonymizers.
 6. results.

 ### Citizens cards

 Anybody can register to become a citizen.
-The registration process simply requires that you fill-in a citizen card with your name, picture, address, etc., sign it electronically and publish it on the internet, so that everyone can see it.
+The registration process simply requires that you fill-in a citizen card with your name, picture, GPS location of address, etc., sign it electronically and publish it on the internet, so that everyone can see it.
 No review or approval is needed.
 However, your vote wont be significant if your citizen card is not trusted.